nirin/msbuild-sdks-exp/Sources/MSBuild.Project.Sdk/ReadMe.md

 ## Summary

-Support projects that do not compile to an assembly.
+Supports creating projects that do not compile to an assembly.
 This is usually the base SDK for other SDKs in this repository.

 ### Package Name: `MSBuild.Project.Sdk`